Ham Hocks & Navy Beans

 Strain stock and reserve.
 Discard solids.

-If doing day in advance, chill stock and remove layer of fat.
+If doing day in advance, chill stock and remove floating layer of fat.

 Pick meat from bones and cut into small bite size pieces.
 Discard bones.